minyoungJYi/instructor-training/learners/reference.md

 - **Inquiry-Based Learning**:
   The practice of allowing learners to ask their own questions, set their own goals, and find their own path through a subject.

+  ** jugyokenkyu
+  Japanese teaching improvement method developed for elementary school teachers.
+  During professional development, teachers observe each other's teaching styles and approaches.
+  The observations are meant to elicit feedback as well as provide positive examples for effective classroom techniques.

 - **Lateral Knowledge Transfer**:
   The "accidental" transfer of knowledge that occurs when an instructor